Inside the very strange case of two Russian gun lovers, the NRA, and Donald Trump

 For more than a year now, reports have trickled out about deepening ties among prominent members of the National Rifle Association, conservative Republicans, a budding gun-rights movement in Russia—and their convergence in the Trump campaign.

-Now attention is focused around a middle-aged Russian central bank official and a photogenic young gun-activist from Siberia who share several passions: posing with assault rifles, making connections with Republican presidential candidates, and publicizing their travels between Moscow and America on social media.
+Now attention is focused around a middle-aged Russian central bank official and a photogenic young gun activist from Siberia who share several passions: posing with assault rifles, making connections with Republican presidential candidates, and publicizing their travels between Moscow and America on social media.
 Alexander Torshin and his protégé Maria Butina also share an extraordinary status with America’s largest gun lobbying group, according to Torshin: “Today in NRA (USA) I know only 2 people from the Russian Federation with the status of ‘Life Member’: Maria Butina and I,” he tweeted the day after Donald Trump was elected president.

 Of particular interest are their overtures to Trump.
 Butina asked him straight-up at a campaign event about the future of “damaging” sanctions against Russia.
-Torshin twice tried to meet with Trump, according to the New York Times, and did meet with Donald Trump Jr. at a NRA event.
+Torshin twice tried to meet with Trump, according to the New York Times, and did meet with Donald Trump Jr. at an NRA event.
 Meanwhile, the House Intelligence Committee has heard sworn testimony about possible Kremlin “infiltration” of the NRA and other conservative groups.
 And the FBI reportedly is investigating whether Torshin illegally funneled money to the Trump campaign through the NRA—which backed Trump with a record $30 million.

 Torshin, a former Russian senator and longtime ally of Vladimir Putin, has been accused of having ties to the Russian mob (an allegation he has vehemently denied).
-Butina, a former graduate student at American University in Washington, D.C., who founded a Russian gun-rights group, has reportedly bragged about her connections to the Trump campaign.
+Butina, a former graduate student at American University in Washington, DC, who founded a Russian gun rights group, has reportedly bragged about her connections to the Trump campaign.

-Does this odd pair indicate anything more than a far-flung association of international gun-rights advocates?
-Neither Torshin nor Butina responded to our requests for comment, but we built a timeline from hundreds of their photos and social media posts going back six years—including previously unreported material—that stirs even more questions about their roles.
+Does this odd pair indicate anything more than a far-flung association of international gun rights advocates?
+Neither Torshin nor Butina responded to our requests for comment, but we built a timeline from hundreds of their photos and social-media posts going back six years—including previously unreported material—that stirs even more questions about their roles.

 Introductions and election shenanigans

-2011: Torshin, then a Russian senator, is introduced to NRA president David Keene through Nashville lawyer G. Kline Preston IV, who had been doing business in Russia for years.
-Preston later tells the Washington Post: “The value system of Southern Christians and the value system of Russians are very much in line.”
+2011: Torshin, then a Russian senator, is introduced to NRA President David Keene through Nashville, Tennessee, lawyer G. Kline Preston IV, who had been doing business in Russia for years.
+Preston later tells the Washington Post, “The value system of Southern Christians and the value system of Russians are very much in line.”

-2011: Maria Butina, in her early 20s, creates Right to Bear Arms, helping seed a gun-rights movement in Russia.
+2011: Maria Butina, in her early 20s, creates Right to Bear Arms, helping seed a gun rights movement in Russia.

 2011: US gun manufacturer Arsenal Inc. sells 100 limited-edition AK-74s signed by Mikhail Kalashnikov—a personal friend of Torshin’s—with the $100,000 or more in proceeds going to the NRA-ILA, the organization’s political lobbying arm.